Towards Logarithmic GLSM: The r-spin case: Moduli of twisted stable log maps

 \section{Moduli of twisted stable log maps}

-In this section, we introduce the set up of stable log maps needed for compactifying GLSM.
+In this section, we introduce the setup of stable log maps needed for compactifying GLSM.
 It was defined with prestable source curves in \cite{AC14, Ch14, GS13}.
 We take the opportunity to extend it to the orbifold setting.